 The Fund classifies its financial liabilities at amortized cost.
-The liabilities subsequently measured at amortized cost include accounts payable and accrued expenses.
+Financial liabilities measured at amortized cost include accounts payable and accrued expenses.

 11.2.4 Derecognition

 Financial assets are derecognized when the rights to receive cash flows from the investments have expired or the Fund has transferred substantially all the risks and rewards of ownership.